luckerww/ACFT_MAXer_FlutterFlow/README.md

 A Flutter based mobile app desgined for our soldier to make PT plans and to calculate ACFT scores!

-Make for soldiers by soldiers
+Make for our soldiers by our soldier.

 Avilable in App Store: https://apps.apple.com/us/app/acft-maxer/id6630365613